-This example shows how the remodifier strips off the trailing ".bar" and the remodifier leaves only the "bar."
-Other modifiers take off the last component of a pathname leaving the head the or all but the last component of a pathname leaving the tail to the last component of a pathname leaving the tail to the command substitution mechanism to perform modifications on strings to then re-enter the C shell environment.
+This example shows how the :r modifier strips off the trailing ".bar" and the :e modifier leaves only the "bar."
+Other modifiers take off the last component of a pathname leaving the head :h or all but the last component of a pathname leaving the tail :t.
+These modifiers are fully described in the csh(C) page in the User's Reference.
+You can also use the command substitution mechanism to perform modifications on strings to then re-enter the C shell environment.
 Because each usage of this mechanism involves the creation of a new process, it is much more expensive to use than the colon (:) modification mechanism.
 It is also important to note that the current implementation of the C shell limits the number of colon modifiers on a \$ substitution to 1.
 Thus, the following command: